BACKGROUND: The BFA Long Jump has been conducted annually since 1990. The all-time longest Long Jump flight is 693 miles, by Alvin Hansen in 2003.

 EMAIL FLIGHT REPORTS DIRECTLY TO:

-Flight Reports must be received no later than April 15, 2013.
+Flight Reports must be received no later than April 15 of the current season.

 For those pilots who elect to incorporate charity outreach with their Long Jump efforts, consider conducting a “Long Jump-a-Thon.”
 To conduct a “Long-Jump-a-Thon”solicit pledges from members of your community, either as a lump donation or as a quantity per mile flown.
 Consider conducting a glow in your community prior to your flight to announce your charity outreach efforts.
 This year the suggested charity group is the American Cancer Society.
 The charity tie-in is completely optional.

 Date of flight: _________________________